 The Virginia Tech History Department launched the Public History Program in 2011.
 It has since become an integral feature of our graduate and undergraduate curricula.

 We introduce students to the theories and methodologies appropriate to applied historical practice as well as digital forms of scholarship and presentation.
 Our instructors encourage students to work like professionals in a collaborative environment.
 Whether in the classroom or in the field, they learn to think like public historians.
-They acquire a deep understanding of and appreciation for traditional academic training and practical experience.
+They acquire a deep understanding of and appreciation for traditional academic online essays training and practical experience.
 They connect people with the past.